 Italian Fallen Workers Memorial

 On April 28, 2016, the Committee for the Italian Fallen Workers Memorial Project, along with Villa Charities, with the support of the Consul General of Italy, and an incredible family of donors, was proud to Formally Unveil the Italian Fallen Workers Memorial Wall, honouring almost 1000 workers of Italian origin killed in workplace tragedies across Ontario.
-This year, we will be adding hundreds of names and broadening the project to include workers of Italian origin who were killed in these terrible tragedies across all of our great nation, from 1900 to today.
+In 2017, hundreds of names were added, broadening the project to include workers of Italian origin who were killed in these terrible tragedies across all of our great nation, from 1900 to today.

 The overwhelming number of fallen workers of Italian origin who were discovered after the Memorial Wall was unveiled last year were honoured as a new part of the Memorial Wall in the ceremony.
 The ceremony coincided with The International Day of Mourning for Fallen Workers – a day which formally recognizes all fallen workers.

 Eleven prefabricated columns were unveiled last year in all their glory, and poignantly, but proudly, bear the names and dates of each Fallen Worker discovered by the committee up until the spring of 2016.
 Through the dedicated work of the Committee, almost 1,000 verified deaths were engraved on the Memorial leading up to the unveiling; this figure has now grown to over 1,500 this year, with hundreds of new names being actually engraved and affixed onto the columns at this year’s ceremony.